dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Carlo Vicari:**
-yeah I don't I I guess it's a
+yes I don't I I guess it's a
 combination of things i think the the privacy I don't think people completely discounted but I think the overall